Feddericokz/GPT-Assistant/README.md

 it needs to, or if asked to do so.
 It gives manual control over what is sent as context for the assistant to understand your request.

+Idea was to bring inside the IDE, options to do better interact with GPT, instead of manually giving context to ChatGPT and waiting for the request, then copying it back to the IDE.
+Main functionality revolves around facilitating how to give context to a request, and updating code with the AI response.
 <!-- Plugin description end -->

 ## Installation